 3. In order for the member, partner/spouse or family member to qualify under the scheme the member must normally be a fully paid up member of PCS and have been a member at the time of the accident or injury arising.

 4. Where a claim has been started using the member’s own lawyers, assistance will not normally be given.
-If the claim is accepted this will only be on the basis that the member is responsible for any costs arising prior to the involvement of the PCS legal and personal case unit.
+If the claim is accepted this will only be on the basis that the member is responsible for any costs arising prior to the involvement of the PCS Support Centre and the scheme.